rusinikita/blog/content/post/diagrams-as-code-benefits/index.md

 ### Version control

 You can get all the benefits of using Git, such as:
-- Storing diagram data in GitHub-like services with all changes history
+- Storing diagram data in GitHub-like services with all changes in history;
 - Tracking, reviewing, and merging changes with conflict resolution.

 ```mermaid